-In this article, learn the benefits of Montessori flower arranging activities, how to set the actives up, and how to present flower arranging to your child.
+In this article, learn the benefits of Montessori flower arranging activities, how to set the activities up, and how to present flower arranging to your child.

 What are the benefits of flower arranging for kids?

-Flower arranging is a wonderful way to teach your child care of the environment and care of self.
+Flower arranging is a wonderful way to teach your child to care for the environment and care for themselves.